 - Essays from any discipline.
 We’re especially interested articles about history, culture, current affairs, politics, technology, and the environment.

 - Creative non-fiction of any kind

 - Visual art of all types – painting, photography, collage, digital art etc.

-Feel free to send anything you have that doesn’t neatly fit into one of these categories and we will be happy to look at it, but please note the word count is non-negotiable.
+Feel free to send anything you have that doesn’t neatly fit into one of these categories and we will be happy to look at it, but please note the word count of 2000 words for prose is non-negotiable.

 Some other rules/info to be read carefully:

 - All submissions are to be sent via email (email@example.com).
 Please include PRINT in the subject box, followed by your name and the genre of the work you are submitting.
 E.g. PRINT – JOE BLOGGS / PHOTOGRAPHY.